andguerreiro/linux/README.md

 # linux
-How to install and setup linux distros
+How to install and config linux distros

 ## Choose one distro